UUPharmacometrics/xpose4/cran-comments.md

 No ERRORs or WARNINGs were found.

 ## This is a resubmission
-In the previous submission, the following errors were found:
+In the previous submission (2020-02-15), the following problems were found:

 * Found the following (possibly) invalid URLs:
      URL: http://www.r-project.org